Cars

 the facts.

-Dick burning up the Brands Hatch tarmac
+Rick Young burning up the Brands Hatch tarmac

 in 1974.
-[Colin Casserly photo.]
-Dick reminisces about
+[Colin Casserly photo.] .
+Dick

-had TWO F1's to choose from (ex-Chris Pickup cars, mid-1980's), the
+had TWO F1's to choose from, ex-Chris Pickup cars, in the mid-1980's.
+The

 one in the background is Jaguar-motored, and the front one, with

-an Allegro body, is Buick-motored.
+an Austin Allegro body, is Buick-motored.

-Dick in the Brands Hatch pits: #67
+Rick in the Brands Hatch pits: #67

 right, in denim, is Dave Berresford (260), who is shown elsewhere on

+this site in mid flight.
 Here's a shot taken at Lydden

 Here's the

 at the wickedly fast Syracuse track in New York State.
-For British 1/4 mile oval fans, Syracuse is
+For British 1/4 mile oval fans: Syracuse is

 Here is Johnny